Warren Buffett , his stock and shares , biography , Berkshire Hathaway Incorporated ,

 General Electric (GE) - diversified giant

-Gillette (G) - provides razors and blades to half the planet
+Gillette (G) ( stocks W.B. bought 1989, 2005 merged with Procter & Gamble ) - provides razors and blades to half the planet

 GPU Inc (GPU)